 Easy, simple, and timeless, the wall pose is a solid option for pretty much all guys.
 Lean against the wall casually with your feet slightly out, so your back and shoulders support your weight.
 Adjusting the position of your feet does impact the position of your upper body, so experiment with different foot placement.

-Look for unique, interesting backgrounds that photograph well, such as brick walls or stained glass windows.
+Look for unique, interesting backgrounds that photograph well for your senior photo ideas for guys, such as brick walls or stained glass windows.

 Lean and Relax